Finance for Kids

 So here are some things you can do to teach finance for kids.

-- Help them open a bank account for saving their money and teach them how to prioritise their spending – must have, should have, nice to have.
-Other than the necessities of life parents need to provide for their kids, make your children responsible for their own purchases so they learn the value of money and how to set savings goals.
+• Help them open a bank account for saving their money and teach them how to prioritise their spending – must have, should have, nice to have.

-And make sure they are made responsible for all expenditure on mobile phone plans and cash cards – it’s the only way they’ll learn the value of money, which is essence of finance for kids.
+And make sure they are made responsible for all expenditure on mobile phone plans and cash cards!

 What ever you decide to do though, it needs to fit in with your household budget and teach your children real values at the same time.